 - It is also possible to earn 8 percent cash back on Capital One Entertainment purchases, 5 percent on hotel and rental car bookings made through Capital One Travel, as well as 1 percent on every other purchase you make.
 The 8 percent cash back rate you will receive from Capital One Entertainment purchases is an incredible rate of cash back, but you should expect to receive the greatest amount of rewards from your regular expenses, such as grocery store purchases.

-- You won’t have to pay any additional fees for foreign purchases, which could be useful if you’re studying abroad.
-Since there is no foreign transaction fee on this card, you can also use it to make purchases outside the U.S. if you plan on doing so.
+- You will pay foreign_transaction_fee additional fees for foreign purchases, which could be useful if you’re studying abroad.
+Since there is foreign_transaction_fee foreign transaction fee on this card, you can also use it to make purchases outside the U.S. if you plan on doing so.

 - There are no rotating categories or sign-ups needed to earn cash rewards; in addition, cash back won’t expire for the life of your account, and there’s no limit if you want to earn cash rewards.
-You can get 0% intro APR on purchases and balance transfers for 15 months; 17.99% to 27.99% variable APR after that; a 3% fee on transfers within the first 15 months.
+You get reg_apr,reg_apr_type APR; a balance_transfer_fees.

 - After six months, Capital One SavorOne Cash Rewards will automatically consider you for a credit line increase.